Greenwich foot tunnel

-The Greenwich Foot Tunnel crosses beneath the River Thames in East London, linking Greenwich (Royal Borough of Greenwich) on the south bank with Millwall (London Borough of Tower Hamlets) on the north.
-Approximately 4,000 people use the tunnel each day.
+The Greenwich Foot Tunnel crosses beneath the River Thames in East London.

+The southern entrance is by the Cutty Sark in Greenwich (Royal Borough of Greenwich), with the northern entrance located at Island Gardens, a park at the southern tip of the Isle of Dogs (London Borough of Tower Hamlets).

+Approximately 4,000 people use the tunnel (open 24/7) each day.
 It opened in 1902.

 Design and construction

 The tunnel was designed by civil engineer Sir Alexander Binnie for London County Council and constructed by contractor John Cochrane & Co.
 The project started in June 1899 and the tunnel opened on 4 August 1902.
-The tunnel replaced an expensive and sometimes unreliable ferry service allowing workers living south of the Thames to reach their workplaces in the London docks and shipyards in or near the Isle of Dogs.
-Its creation owed much to the efforts of working-class politician Will Crooks, who had worked in the docks and, after chairing the LCC's Bridges Committee responsible for the tunnel, later served as Labour MP for Woolwich.
+The tunnel replaced an expensive and sometimes unreliable ferry service allowing workers living south of the Thames to reach their workplaces in the London docks and shipyards in the Isle of Dogs area of the Metropolitan Borough of Poplar.
+Its creation owed much to the efforts of local politician and trade unionist Will Crooks, who had worked in the docks and, after chairing the LCC's Bridges Committee responsible for the tunnel, later served as Labour MP for Woolwich.

 The entrance shafts at both ends are beneath glazed domes.
 Lifts, installed in 1904, were upgraded in 1992 and again in 2012, and helical staircases allow pedestrians to access the tile-lined tunnel, which slopes gently from both sides down to a midway lowpoint beneath the river.
 The cast-iron tunnel is 370.2 m long, 15.2 m deep and has an internal diameter of about 9 ft.
 The cast-iron rings are coated with concrete and surfaced with some 200,000 white glazed tiles.
 The northern end was damaged by bombs during the Second World War and repairs included a thick steel and concrete inner lining that substantially reduces the diameter for a short distance.
 The northern shaft staircase has 87 steps; the southern one has 100.